MYang28/TFA_Group_22/README.md

 # TFA_Group22
    Group Project for Call Analysis

-   - Your group name and section
+   - Your group name and section:
-   Group 22 Section 002
+      - Group 22 Section 002
-   - A list containing the UNI for each member on the team [
+   - A list containing the UNI for each member on the team:
+      - [
       Matthew Yang: 'mhy2116',
       Neerbhaya J B Rana : 'nsj2117'
    ]